Search This Blog

 The Temple of Minerva and Botanical Gardens, Bath

-This probably would have been our wedding venue, but then we found out that we can't legally get married in the UK because of our civil union.
+This probably would have been our wedding venue, but then we found out that we can't legally get married in the UK because of our civil union (thankfully, we can still get married in Chile).
 All the same, it was really nice to visit this little temple, which is located in a beautiful, secluded part of the city that I'd never visited before, despite the fact I've been coming to Bath for years.

 (As it happens, we've discovered what looks like quite literally our dream venue in Chile, so hopefully we'll be able to get that booked for the Chilean summer!)